jaredpdesigns/jaredpendergraft.com/src/interfaces/dropdown-menu.md

 ## Highlights

 For this demo I utilized the `details` element primarily because you get the open/close paradigm of this type of control for free without having to manage state via Javascript.
 I also love the association that this is basically an accordion type of element.
-I also used the great [Heroicons](https://heroicons.com/) library for the two icons used.
+I also used the great [Heroicons](https://heroicons.com/) library for the icons throughout the demos.

 I also find it really interesting that with this type of control you can put _whatever_ you want inside the menu and the overall behavior is maintained.
 For example, in this demo we are utilizing buttons to represent menu items and listening for a `click` event to make the SVG visible.
 You could easily reach a `checkbox` or `radio` or just as easily turn it into a link of anchor tags to provide a nav menu.